marioishikawa/sparkplug_connector/README.md

   * Internet connection to the PLC
   * This build will not run without an SD card additional memory, due to Node-Red storage requirements -Minimum 2GB Memory stick for AXC F series (Part# 1043501 or 1061701)
   * Understating of PLC Web page management
-  * Basic knowledge on PLCnext Engineer
+  * Basic knowledge of PLCnext Engineer
-  * Basic Knowledge on Ignition
+  * Basic Knowledge of Ignition
   * root User access

 Supported hardware